JOY of MUSIC POLICIES ~ 2019 - 2020

 *Withdrawal Policy: No refunds will be given once a class or ensemble has started unless the Director recommends that a student not continue.

 We often do not close when the public schools close because most of our lessons and classes take place in the afternoon and evening.
 Our website (www.jomp.org) is our primary means of communicating weather cancellations.
 If possible, we will also leave an outgoing phone message.
-If we are open and have to close due to worsening conditions, we will call you and leave a message if you don’t answer.
+If we are open and have to close due to worsening conditions, we will call you and post it on our website by 1:00 pm.

 One private lesson per year will be made up or credited for official JOMP weather cancellations.
 Additional weather closings will not be made up or credited - the teacher is paid.
 If JOMP is open, your child’s (your) teacher is here, and you choose not to come because of the weather, the teacher will be paid and the lesson will not be made up or credited.
 There are no weather closing credits or make-ups for classes or ensembles.